Sharp thresholds for the random-cluster and Ising models: Acknowledgments

 The second author acknowledges the hospitality of the Mathematics Department at the University of British Columbia, the Institut Henri Poincar\'e--Centre Emile Borel, Paris, and the Section de Math\'ematiques at the University of Geneva, where this work was largely done.
+His stay in Geneva was supported by the Swiss National Science Foundation.
 Rob van den Berg proposed the elimination of equation \eqref{mel28} from the proofs.